CiscoTestAutomation/getting-started/source/writescripts/writepythonscript.rst

 ======================
 As a network engineer or programmer, you can write your own Python scripts that use the |pyATSbold| libraries to automate your network testing.
 A script is simply a Python file that lists different actions and lets you run them with a single command.
 In |pyATS| terms, a script is an aggregation of :term:`triggers <trigger>` and :term:`verifications <verification>`.

 This topic describes how to write a basic script and how to add complexity to that script.
-You can run the example scripts on the `Cisco DevNet sandbox IOS XE device <https://devnetsandbox.cisco.com/RM/Diagram/Index/27d9747a-db48-4565-8d44-df318fce37ad?diagramType=Topology>`_ or on your real network devices (if you have them).

 Why write a script?
 ------------------------